 There are many types of back braces.
 Some are narrow and are particularly favored when frequent bending and/or twisting movements are required by a job, sport, or other daily activity.
 Other braces are taller in the back and taper in the front, which give better support but still allow some bending / twisting movements.
 Some braces are more rigid and can actually stop movement in certain directions.
 These types include a hard, rigid surface that is placed in the area of the back where movement is not desired.
 These are used at times when there are fractures of the spine, after spinal surgery, and when a patient has scoliosis.
 Some braces are to be worn low on the pelvis to support that area, while most are placed in the center of the low back region.
-There are also rib belts sometimes used when ribs fracture, soft and rigid neck braces sometimes used after car accidents, and braces for the arms or legs.
+There are also rib belts, sometimes used when ribs fracturel soft and rigid neck braces, sometimes used after car accidents; and braces for the arms or legs.
 The decision to use a brace rests on the degree of injury and the patient’s ability to avoid certain activities or positions.
 When the injury is significant and/or the patient cannot control his/her activities (such as work), then the use of a brace may be one of the most important treatment approaches for that patient.
 It’s similar to having stitches when a deep or wide cut occurs.

 Thousands of Chiropractic Offices across the United States have taken "The ChiroTrust Pledge": “To the best of my ability, I agree to provide my patients convenient, affordable, and mainstream Chiropractic care.
 I will not use unnecessary long-term treatment plans and/or therapies.”